Table of Contents

 A Launchpad for Columbus and Beyond

-The Canary Islands played a starring role in the most famous voyage of all: Christopher Columbus’s first crossing in 1492.
-After leaving the port of Palos de la Frontera, Columbus made his first stop at La Gomera, where he repaired his ships, took on fresh water and firewood, and had the last opportunity to communicate with Europe for many months.
-From San Sebastián de La Gomera, he set sail on September 6, 1492, catching the trade winds that carried his fleet to the Bahamas in just over a month.
+The Canary Islands’ prominence in maritime history is perhaps best exemplified by their role in Christopher Columbus’s first voyage in 1492.
+After departing from the port of Palos de la Frontera in Spain, Columbus made his initial stop at La Gomera.
+There, he undertook critical repairs, replenished fresh water and firewood supplies, and had his last opportunity to communicate with Europe for many months.
+Setting sail from San Sebastián de La Gomera on September 6, 1492, Columbus caught the northeast trade winds that propelled his fleet westward, leading to the historic landfall in the Bahamas just over a month later.

 Strategic Role for the Portuguese and Spanish Crowns